What are tropical diseases?

 The following are the most common types of tropical diseases:

-• Tuberculosis – this infection represents the leading cause of death associated with infectious diseases globally, especially in developing countries and in immigrants from these countries.
+- Tuberculosis – this infection represents the leading cause of death associated with infectious diseases globally, especially in developing countries.
 It is a chronic bacterial disease caused by Mycobacterium tuberculosis.
 The disease develops slowly and the illness is prolonged.
 Symptoms of TB include coughing for three weeks or more, coughing up blood and chest pain.

-• Leishmaniasis – this disease is caused by parasites of the Leishmania type and is spread through the bite of certain types of sandflies.
+- Leishmaniasis – this disease is caused by parasites of the Leishmania type and is spread through the bite of certain types of sandflies.
 It can be present in three main forms.
-The first, visceral leishmaniasis is the most deadly if left untreated in over 95% of cases.
+The first, visceral leishmaniasis is the most deadly if left untreated in over ninety-five per cent of cases.
 Most cases occur in Brazil, East Africa and South-East Asia.
 Symptoms include fever, weight loss, anaemia and enlargement of the spleen and liver.
 The most common type is cutaneous leishmaniasis, which causes skin lesions, mainly ulcers on exposed parts of the body.
-These can leave lifelong scars and a person with a serious disability.
+These can leave lifelong scars and serious disabilities.
 The third strain of leishmaniasis is Mucocutaneous leishmaniasis, which leads to partial or total destruction of mucous membranes of the nose, mouth and throat.
 This is usually contracted in Bolivia, Brazil, Ethiopia and Peru.

 How are tropical diseases diagnosed?